-AP ENGLISH LANGUAGE AND COMPOSITION (11 th Grade) 40 weeks 1 Credit Grade Level: 11 AP fee (\$96) Requirements: All students enrolling in AP English must meet entrance criteria.
+AP ENGLISH LANGUAGE AND COMPOSITION (11th Grade) 40 weeks 1 Credit Grade Level: 11 AP fee (\$99) Requirements: All students enrolli entrance criteria. ing in AP English must meet

 An AP course in English Language and Composition engages students in becoming skilled readers of prose written in a variety of rhetorical contexts, and in becoming skilled writers who compose for a variety of purposes.
 Both their writing and their reading should make students aware of the interactions among a writer's purposes, audience expectations, and subjects, as well as the way genre conventions and the resources of language contribute to effectiveness in writing.